byu-cpe/Maeser/sphinx-docs/sysadmin/managing_users.md

 ### View Individual Logs

-To view the contents of a single log file, simply click it's file name and it's contents will open in a new page.
+To view the contents of a single log file, simply click its file name and it's contents will open in a new page.

 The top of the log file contains statistics for the entire conversation thread:
 - **Name:** The name of the user conversing with your chatbot.